unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/UTS3_Props_en.md

 # The Various Properties of Unity Toon  Shader

-The following table is an explanation of the properties found in each UTS2 shader, in order by feature block.
+The following table is an explanation of the properties found in each Unity Toon Shader, in order by feature block.
-For all UTS2 shaders, if the property name is the same, then they also function the same.
+For all Unity Toon Shaders, if the property name is the same, then they also function the same.

 <img width = "400" src="images/UI_Toon_DoubleShadeWithFeather.png?raw=true">